AnonymousPlanet/thgtoa/guide.md

 There are many commercial services offering numbers to receive SMS messages online but those have basically no anonymity and can be of no help as most Social Media platforms place a limit on how many times a phone number can be used for registration.
 To this date, I do not know any reputable service that would offer this service and accept cash payments (by post for instance).

-There are some forums and subreddits (like r/phoneverification/) where users will offer the service of receiving such SMS messages for you for a small fee (using paypal or some crypto payment).
+There are some forums and subreddits (like r/phoneverification/) where users will offer the service of receiving such SMS messages for you for a small fee (using PayPal or some crypto payment).
 Unfortunately these are full of scammer and very risky in terms of anonymity.
 This is mainly because again Bitcoin and crypto are mostly NOT anonymous and transactions can be traced and tracked back to you in various ways.

 In the end, it's probably just more convenient, cheaper and less risky to just get a pre-paid SIM card from one of the places who still sell them for cash without requiring ID registration.
 So here is a list of places where you can still get them at the moment: <https://prepaid-data-sim-card.fandom.com/wiki/Registration_Policies_Per_Country>